mariksolo/gameBlockchain/DOCUMENTATION.md

 &nbsp;

 # Transaction Information Structure
-> A transaction is a list of items separated by commas, like so from the above example of a block:
+> A transaction is a list of items separated by commas, like so:
 ```sh
 create_account,54.224.157.143,-----BEGIN RSA PUBLIC KEY-----
 MEgCQQC/7kk6z31/Ily+bIPpxh5cCkPCF9GD+/mYxxSHj+OnFAJO3nhvjdC0eONl